GeekOops/wireguard/README.md

-# pdostal.wireguard
+# geekoops.wireguard

-This is simple Wireguard Ansible role.
+This is simple GeekoOps Wireguard Ansible role.
-It's available on [Ansible Galaxy](https://galaxy.ansible.com/pdostal/wireguard) as `pdostal.wireguard`.
+It's available on [Ansible Galaxy](https://galaxy.ansible.com/geekoops/wireguard) as `geekoops.wireguard`.

 ## How it works